 One of the biggest issues for politicians is engaging young people.
 We see it every election: turnout numbers among 18 to 25-year-olds are always lower than every other bracket, so what’s to be done to engage young people in political action?
 The UK Youth Parliament has campaigned for Votes at 16 for a number of years now and 16- and 17-year-olds were given the vote in the UK for the first time in the Scottish independence referendum, but not in the more recent EU vote.
 Is McDonnell a supporter of lowering the voting age?

 Absolutely: “I support Votes at 16.
 Look at what happened in Scotland – it demonstrated a mass engagement of young people.”
-Although it was a single-issue vote, McDonnell pointed out that it “evolved into mass membership of the SNP… and into a much more engaged community overall.”
+Although it was a single-issue vote, McDonnell points out that it “evolved into mass membership of the SNP… and into a much more engaged community overall.”
 More to the point, he believes that those young people who used their vote in the independence referendum “will continue in their engagement.”
 Votes at 16, he argues, “makes politics real.”

 That doesn’t necessarily address low turnout numbers among young voters.
 McDonnell talks about “turning it outwards”, which the Labour party has been aiming to do ever since Corbyn’s first leadership campaign.
 “The rallies and meetings that we do all around the country are packed out still… people are pouring out all the time – but it isn’t just about people coming along and talking and lecturing, it’s about enabling a discussion and a debate to take place.”